amidos2006/Mario-AI-Framework/README.md

 - Adding a simple MCTS agent and simple A* agent
 - Koopa shells can come back to life after stomping on it
 - Adding Monte Mario agent
-- Adding Generated Levels
-- Modifying the current Mario levels to include more details
+- Modifying the original Mario levels to include more details
 - Adding the level generator interface
 - Adding the level generators to the framework
 - Multiple different backgrounds/palettes that the user can select from.